pkienzle/opencl_docker/README.md

 The AMD drivers need some startup options for the container to see the GPU:

-    docker run --device=/dev/kfd --device=/dev/dri pkienzle/opencl clinfo
+    docker run --device=/dev/dri pkienzle/opencl clinfo

 For your application, you may need to add the user to video group as part of your installation if your container is not running as root.
+(Note: may also need --device=/dev/kfd but works fine without it on an R9 Nano).

 **Intel**

 The intel drivers are included in the container.
 The CPU device shows up on a machine with Intel CPU.

-    docker run pkienzle/opencl clinfo
+    docker run pkienzle/opencl_docker clinfo

 The official Intel drivers do not recognize the Intel GPU from within the container.
 The open source beignet driver on Ubuntu is able to see it if